Generalized thermalization for integrable system under quantum quench: Analytical Understanding

 First, the periodicity observed in the expectation values directly stem from the beat frequencies of the normal modes.
 As can be seen from Appendix \ref{App:A}, in the thermodynamic limit, the beat frequencies become smaller and the recurrences become rarer.
+Second, setting the initial state to be ground state, we compute the long-time average of the observables and compare them with the thermal states.

+As mentioned earlier, GGE can be used to describe the steady states for integrable systems evolving from a non-equilibrium initial state.
+With such a description one can generalize the concept of thermalization for integrable systems to relaxation into GGE.
+We would like to, therefore, compute GGE expectation values of the observables mentioned above and thereby verify the validity of such a description for these states.

+GGE is completely described in terms of conserved quantities of the system.
+Therefore, for our system, we need to find them post quench.
+The energies (and hence occupation number) of each normal mode in the joint system (after the quench) are conserved as there will be no interactions between these modes and the system is similar to a system of $N + M$ independent harmonic oscillators, with the independent conserved quantities $\hat{n'}_k = \hat{c}^\dagger_k \hat{c}_k,\ k=1,2,\ldots,(N+M)$.
+Thus, the density matrix of GGE is,